awsdocs/amazon-redshift-developer-guide/doc_source/c-getting-started-using-spectrum-create-role.md

 1. Under **Select your use case**, choose **Redshift \- Customizable** and then choose **Next: Permissions**\.

 1. The **Attach permissions policy** page appears\.
-Choose **AmazonS3ReadOnlyAccess** and **AWSGlueConsoleFullAccess**, if you're using the AWS Glue data catalog, or **AmazonAthenaFullAccess** if you're using the Athena data catalog\.
+Choose `AmazonS3ReadOnlyAccess` and `AWSGlueConsoleFullAccess`, if you're using the AWS Glue Data Catalog, or `AmazonAthenaFullAccess` if you're using the Athena data catalog\.
 Choose **Next: Review**\.
 **Note**
-The AmazonS3ReadOnlyAccess policy gives your cluster read\-only access to all Amazon S3 buckets\.
+The `AmazonS3ReadOnlyAccess` policy gives your cluster read\-only access to all Amazon S3 buckets\.
 To grant access to only the AWS sample data bucket, create a new policy and add the following permissions\.

    ```
    {